m-soro/Month_End_Inventory_SOP/README.md

 2. Before opening the period inventory:
 * Are all outlet transfers completed?
 * Are all receiving invoices entered?
+* Are there any credit memos to be posted?
 * Are storeroom requisitions posted?
 * Are maintain guides updated?
   * Check for duplicates